LimpidTech/prefer.js/README.md

     npm install prefer

-Prefer.JS is fairly simple to use.
+Prefer is fairly simple to use.
 A basic use case might be that you have the following JSON configuration:

     {